aerobounce/approle.swift/README.md

              • This operation is dependant on Spotlight metadata database and not always accurate, may return different results than 'approle uti'.

-    set  <Bundle Identifier> <(UTI | Extension)>...
+    set  <(Application Name | Bundle Identifier)> <(UTI | Extension)>...
              Set an identifier to UTIs / Extensions as default role handler (All Roles).

-             It's allowed to mix UTIs and Extensions.
+             • It's allowed to mix UTIs and Extensions.
+             • Application Name will be conveted to bundle ID internally, same as 'approle id'.
-             Extensions will be conveted to UTIs internally, same as 'approle uti'.
+             • Extensions will be conveted to UTIs internally, same as 'approle uti'.
              • The last parameter will be read from stdin if "-" is specified.
              • It's recommended to use UTI only if an operation has to be UTI specific – some extensions have multiple UTIs associated.